carlos-unix/cad.me/README.md

 cad.me is an open-source Python-based user registration system.
 It allows storing personal information such as name, CPF, birthday and other custom fields.

-This project was created to practice authentication logic, data persistence and command-line application development.

 ## Features

 • User registration